despawnerer/nederlandskie/README.md

 The specific algorithm indexes and serves posts written in Russian language, by people living in Netherlands.

-Not fully complete yet, see roadmap.

-## Roadmap

-- [x] Read stream of posts from Bluesky
-- [x] Store posts in the database
-- [x] Store user profiles in the database
-- [x] Detect the country of residence from profile information
-- [x] Keep subscription state to not lose messages
-- [x] Serve the feed
-- [x] Handle deleting of posts
-- [x] Handle errors in the web service gracefully
-- [x] Handle missing profiles in the profile classifier
-- [x] Add a way to mark a profile as being from a certain country manually
-- [x] Handle reconnecting to websocket somehow
-- [x] Publish the feed
+Deployed in production at https://nederlandskie.plansfortheday.org/

+Published on Bluesky at https://bsky.app/profile/did:plc:376mcc6k4s5p7qbtyjrgph5k/feed/nederlandskie.

-## Configuration
+## Setup

+1. Set up a PostgreSQL database

+2. Create tables using SQL provided in [sql/01_create_tables.sql].

-1. Copy `.env.example` into `.env` and set up the environment variables within:
+3. Copy `.env.example` into `.env` and set up the environment variables within:

    - `PUBLISHER_BLUESKY_HANDLE` to your Bluesky handle
    - `PUBLISHER_BLUESKY_PASSWORD` to Bluesky app password that you created in settings